badfic/phil-bot-java/README.md

 # Building The Project

-Docker is required to run the app, spring-boot-docker-compose will handler starting and starting all necessary containers
+Docker is required to run the app, spring-boot-docker-compose will handle starting and stopping all necessary containers.

 For the java app, the following env vars are required for full functionality
 ```